-1 The roller chain (Fig. 3a) used in this study had joints of 4 mm and links of 6 mm and a total

-2 length of 1 m.
-The chain was carefully laid out on the surface and the length covered by the

-- 3 chain was measured with a ruler.
-The ratio between the distance-over-surface (1 m) over the - 4 Euclidean distance (measured by ruler) of the chain was used to calculate the Cr-index, as a - 5 measure for the roughness.
-The Cr-index is calculated using (Eq.
-1) (Saleh, 1993):
+The roller chain (Fig. 3a) used in this study had joints of 4 mm and links of 6 mm and a total length of 1 m.
+The chain was carefully laid out on the surface and the length the chain covered was measured with a ruler.
+The ratio between the distance-oversurface (1 m) over the Euclidean distance (measured by ruler) of the chain was used to calculate the Cr index, as a measure for the roughness.
+The Cr index is calculated using Eq.
+(1) (Saleh, 1993):

-6

-$$Cr = \left(1 - \frac{L^2}{L_1}\right) 100$$
+$$\mathrm{Cr} = \left(1 - \frac{L2}{L1}\right) \times 100,$$

-(1)

-- Where L1 is the distance-over-surface [m] (here 1) and L2 is the Euclidean distance [m].
-The - 8 pinboard (Fig. 3b) used in this study was a frame of 1 m width with 50 metal pins, each 3 mm - 9 in diameter, with 18.5 mm spacing between the pins.
-While the pinboard was placed on the - surface and a white screen was placed behind, a digital camera recorded an image from which - the height of each individual pin later was estimated using the software program ImageJ - 12 (Rasband, 2013).
-The standard deviation of all recorded pin heights is a measure for the - 13 roughness.
+where L1 is the distance-over-surface [m] (here 1) and L2 is the Euclidian distance [m].
+The pinboard (Fig. 3b) used in this study was a wooden frame of 1 m width with 50 metal pins, each 3 mm in diameter, with 18.5 mm spacing between pins.
+While the pinboard was placed on the surface and a white screen was placed behind, a digital camera recorded an image from which the height of each individual pin later was estimated using the software program ImageJ (Rasband, 2013).
+The standard deviation of all recorded pin heights is a measure for the roughness.